 We’ve all seen the Microsoft Surface Pro.
 It’s the tablet-laptop hybrid that seems to keep laptop users in mind while moving on with the tablet generation.
 The goal is to give you the best of both worlds.
 This is something that I can accept.

 The most recent iteration is Microsoft’s Surface Pro 3 has come out less than a year after the Surface Pro 2.
 The Surface Pro 2 made its way out of the gate with some positive reception.
 The only drawback of the device itself was that it didn’t really gain too much headway on the market.
+Then if you have specific requirements for a new PC then you should definitely check out the custom PCs as you can then choose exactly what you want and leave out anything that you don’t.

 The concept of this design is actually quite ingenious.
 You have your tablet, and should you want to have a bit more accuracy with your typing, or want more screen space and responsiveness, you have the attachable keyboard.
 All you need do is fold down the tablet against the keyboard attachment and eureka!
 You essentially have a laptop.
 It’s a really smart concept I feel.
 The only problem is that so many people still choose Apple products over Microsoft products.
 That is not to say that Microsoft is struggling, because they most certainly aren’t.
 Having said that, so many more people own iPads over Microsoft tablets.
 Now whether this be a popularity contest or not (I feel that it is), it still puts a damper on Microsoft’s product sales.
 Even though more people own iPads, over 95% of those people who own iPads own laptops as well.
 That would suggest that the tablet either isn’t powerful enough to perform some of the functions that consumers need, or they may feel that they don’t get the same type of responsiveness from a tablet as they would from a regular laptop.